dorkamotorka/Picaster/NetBoot/README.md

 	12:17:24.974995 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from dc:a6:32:60:56:7d (oui Unknown), length 322

-If your Pi does not boot it is possible that something went wrong during the boot process.
+#### NOTE: If your Pi does not boot it is possible that something went wrong during the boot process.
 Green LED should help you troubleshoot the situation: https://www.raspberrypi.org/documentation/configuration/led_blink_warnings.md

-# On RPi Netboot Server
+## On RPi Netboot Server

-5) Install Ubuntu 20.04 onto the SD Card, plug it into your Pi and boot it up
+### Install Ubuntu 20.04 onto the SD Card, plug it into your Pi and boot it up

-6) Do an
+### Do an

 	sudo apt update -y
 	sudo apt upgrade -y

 setup your password, install some packages etc.

-7) Since I will be using the same OS for Netboot client as I am using on the Netboot server I will copy file system of the Netboot Server to a folder, do some configuration and share it to the client.
+### Since I will be using the same OS for Netboot client as I am using on the Netboot server I will copy file system of the Netboot Server to a folder, do some configuration and share it to the client.
 In order to do so, mount the drive(the second partition of the SD Card plug into the Netboot Server).
 If your server is RPi, SD Card will most likely be recognized as mmcblk0.
 If that is the case type: